rkrx/php-streams/README.md

 Streams
 -------

 Streams are useful to read and write string-based data from resources.
+Especially for PHP, streams have also the advantage that streams don't clone their data when passed as a function- or method-parameter which could lead to much less memory consumption based on the intense of large-string-usage.
 Resources can be everything that is able to emit or consume a stream of characters:

 * Devices
 * Files